HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/production/prodports.md

     !!! tip

         Use a filename for the JSON file that reveals its purpose.
-To learn more on how JSON files in `keepconfig.d` are processed, see [Understanding configuration](../production/configparam.md#understanding-configuration).
+To learn more on how JSON files in `keepconfig.d` are processed, see [Configuration management and overlay hierarchy](../../references/configuration/understandingconfig.md).

 4. Restart Domino REST API on all servers.